nocatchynamehere/ai-agent/README.md

 - Add support for code streaming or multiline responses
 - Interactive loop mode (like a chatbot shell)
 - Load code directly into the AI prompt from file
 - Add logging or output-to-file options
+- Allow the AI to summarize changes it made after tool use
+- Support writing diffs instead of full overwrites

 ---